 This is definitely one of the coolest and most well put together museums in Delhi.
 It’s actually located in Gurugram, a suburb south west of Delhi but easily accessible by metro or car.

-Aditya Arya started the museum from his private collection and today it is the largest not-for-profit crowd funded museum in South East Asia.
-It’s a one of a kind museum dedicated to the art of photography and the collection is impressive in scope and presentation.
+Aditya Arya started the museum from his private collection, and today it is the largest not-for-profit crowd funded museum in South East Asia.
+It’s a one of a kind museum dedicated to the art of photography.
+The collection is impressive in scope and presentation.

 The permanent collection contains over 3000 objects including cameras, equipment and photographic ephemera, spanning the history of photography for more than 200 years.
 Museo Camera hosts visiting exhibits constantly; there was a wonderful Robert Capa exhibit when I visited.